- This article was originally posted in October 2019

 On June 13, Bayern took on Italian side Triestina and took to the field in white shirts with red and blue bars on the sleeves, like a truncated version of the West Germany 1988-92 style.

 While crestless Bayern shirts were more the rule than the exception during the 1980s, this one was also notable in that it didn’t have an adidas logo.

 Eleven days later, Dortmund were up against Werder Bremen in the final of the domestic DFB-Pokal (German Cup).

-For much of the 1988-89 season, Dortmund wore a yellow version of the template used by the Netherlands in winning Euro 88, but for the decider adidas provided them with the same design – this time they included a small logo, with the trefoil and wordmark on the same line.
+For much of the 1988-89 season, Dortmund wore a yellow version of the template used by the Netherlands in winning Euro 88, but for the decider adidas provided them with the same new design – this time they included a small logo, with the trefoil and wordmark on the same line.

 The change did Dortmund good as they came back from the concession of an early goal to beat Werder Bremen 4-1, ending a 24-year wait for a major trophy, paving the way for more success in the 1990s.